ErylMurphy/LAB_U02_D09_PG_PROMISE_COUNTRIES/README.md

 Use the `City.update` function in the `index.js` file to update a city.

 Define a `City.delete` function that accepts an ID and removes the corresponding city in the table.

+Create a `City.allInCountry` function that accepts a country name like `Brazil` and returns all columns in the city table that match.